wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 2.0.8 =
+* Added more shortcode attributes - counter display option, share text option.
+Please see how to use section.
+* Added 1 more theme.

 = 2.0.7 =
 * Added the shortcode for share count number display in the content.